1111112/ChatGPT_Conversations_To_Markdown/README.md

 ## Features
 * Convert ChatGPT conversations stored in JSON format to Markdown
 * Customize user and assistant names using a configuration file
-* Include or exclude date in the output Markdown files
+* Include creation time in front of the title in the generated Markdown files
+* Filter out conversations created before a specific year (default: 2025)
+* Optional summarization feature (can be enabled in config.json for future implementation)
 * Customize the format of file names, dates, and message separators
 * Process individual JSON files or all JSON files in a directory